 Welcome back to The Last Bite, our column documenting the survival of traditional food establishments in a ramen-slurping, matcha latte-sipping, novelty cafe-obsessed world.
 As cities develop and dining habits change, can the dive bars and defiantly untrendy restaurants keep up?
-Today, we step through the fairy light-framed doors of Maison Bertaux, a 146-year-old pastry shop and cafe in London's Soho.
+Today, we step through the fairy light-framed doors of Maison Bertaux, a 146-year-old pastry shop and cafe in London's Soho neighborhood.

 Just off Shaftesbury Avenue in London's Soho is a cake shop—a patisserie that wouldn't look amiss in an arthouse movie.
 In the window are shelves and shelves of beautiful-looking cakes and pastries, displayed on trays on doilies.
-Peer a little closer and between the delicacies of sugary French dainties you can see soft-coloured baby blue walls, mirrors, pretty trinkets … and builders in hi-vis jackets and hard hats drinking pots of tea on their mid-morning break.
+Peer a little closer and between the delicacies of sugary French dainties you can see soft-colored baby blue walls, mirrors, pretty trinkets … and builders in hi-vis jackets and hard hats drinking pots of tea on their mid-morning break.

 Maison Bertaux is British eccentricity in shop form, and at the heart of it is Michelle Wade, a former Saturday girl at the shop and owner of the business since the 1980s.
 She knows the order of all her regulars before they can say it, calling into the back to César to make the drinks and sending people running to plate up croissants, strawberry tarts, or almond slices.